sonertari/PFRE/README.md

 	;chroot = /var/www

-If you want to use Turkish translations, you should first install the gettext-tools-0.19.8.1.tgz package, then go to /var/www/htdocs/pfre/View/locale/tr\_TR/LC\_MESSAGES/ and generate the gettext mo file:
+If you want to use Turkish translations, you should first install the gettext-tools-0.19.8.1.tgz package to generate the gettext mo file:

 	# cd /var/www/htdocs/pfre/View/locale/tr_TR/LC_MESSAGES/
 	# msgfmt -o pfre.mo pfre.po